OUR LATEST VIDEOS

 Tour the historic Sleepy Hollow Cemetery, reading markers from centuries ago and spotting the resting place of Andrew Carnegie, Washington Irving, and other notables.
 Eerie tours are offered at Halloween time.

-Go back in time at Philipsburg Manor and learn about life at the historic gristmill, operate the quern, and tour the manor.
+Go back in time at Philipsburg Manor and learn about life at the historic gristmill.

-Spend a night at the quirky Wing Castle and have lunch at the nearby throwback Millbrook Diner.
+Spend a night at the quirky and unique B&B Wing's Castle and have lunch at the nearby throwback Millbrook Diner.

 Walk, bike, or trike the Hudson Valley Rail Trail and traverse the Walkway Over The Hudson, the 1.28-mile, 212-foot-high pedestrian bridge that’s hailed as the “world’s longest elevated park.”

-Bring your little ones to the Mid-Hudson Children’s Museum to enjoy the play area, exhibits, and events when it reopens.
+Bring your little ones to the Mid-Hudson Discovery Museum to enjoy the play area, exhibits, and events.

 60. Make Like a Firefighter